 Preventive healthcare such as an annual physical exam and a bi-annual dental cleaning are essential to good overall health.
-While most people visit their doctor and dentist for routine check-ups, they often overlook the importance of comprehensive eye exams in Red Bank, NJ.
-Regular preventive care is especially important since many visual acuity and visual processing issues do not present obvious signs,
+While most people visit their doctor and dentist for routine check-ups, they often overlook the importance of comprehensive eye exams.
+Regular preventive care is especially important since many visual acuity and visual processing issues do not present obvious signs.

 The first thing our eye doctors do is interview the patient about their optometry issues and overall health.
 Here are some basic questions our optometrists ask at the beginning of every appointment: